fbpx

 Compliance with the implementation conditions set out in the Decision Statement in favour of the project is overseen by the Impact Assessment Agency of Canada (IAAC) and its enforcement officers.
 Among other things, the IAAC’s officers carry out site inspections and investigations to ensure that the project implementation conditions are complied with and put into effect.
 To learn more, visit the IAAC’s website.

-The Contrecœur project includes various mitigation measures and compensation plans.
+The environmental aspect of the Contrecœur project is in constant progress.
+Various mitigation measures, monitoring programs and compensation plans are being planned in the context of the project.
 Some of them were put in place prior to the commencement of construction of the new terminal and are already being monitored by our teams.
-For the planning and implementation of these measures, we are drawing on our people’s unique expertise, supported by our collaborators, scientific partners and First Nations experts.
+Over the past few years, the Port of Montreal has been busy planning several environmental measures in collaboration with federal and provincial authorities.
+We are drawing on our people’s unique expertise, supported by our collaborators, scientific partners and First Nations experts, who are committed to the planning and implementation of these measures.

 Bank swallows